 1988, The Prom Photo

-The Laura Prom photo could easily be a magical portal as well.
+The Laura homecoming photo could easily be a magical portal as well.
 A talisman that can take someone to a safer place.
 And by someone I mean Laura, after she was removed from the timestream but before Cooper could take her to an intended destination.
 It would be a roadway or circuit for traveling upon on Laura’s way to a path of change.
-It’s possible there was a safehouse on the other end of that photo where a plucked Laura could be deposited until a safe time allows her to resurface, like the white lodge’s form of witness protection program.
+It’s possible there was a safehouse on the other end of that photo where a plucked Laura could be deposited until a safe time allows her to resurface, like the White Lodge’s form of witness protection program.

 Based on how “Sarah” was trying to shatter the photo as Cooper was traveling back in time to take Laura from the moment of her death, I’d say that one was the specific imbued prom photo sent by the Fireman.
 It’s not as odd an idea when you remember the angel painting in general, but it literally wouldn’t even be the first time a transportative image ended up in the Palmers’ house.